Fellowship

 Format and Program

-- 15 candidates from across Europe will be selected as Holcim Foundation Fellows to take part in this unique program - from July 21 to August 1, 2025 - at UCL in London.
+- 15 candidates from across Europe were selected as Holcim Foundation Fellows taking part in this unique program - from July 21 to August 1, 2025 - at UCL in London.

-- Participants will engage in focused lectures, discussions and talks on relevant themes, led by UCL faculty and other guest interdisciplinary experts, lecturers and building industry practitioners.
+- Participants engaged in focused lectures, discussions and talks on relevant themes, led by UCL faculty and other guest interdisciplinary experts, lecturers and building industry practitioners.

 - Learnings will be shared in discussions with professionals aligned with Holcim Foundation’s goals and principles.